yechanp/r1/index.md

 ### Postdoctoral research fellow

 ## Summary
 I am a postdoctoral fellow at KIAS.
-I received my PhD from Seoul National University (SNU) under supervision of Prof. [Myungjoo Kang](https://www.ncia.snu.ac.kr/general-5-1).
+I received my Ph.D. from Seoul National University (SNU) under the supervision of Prof. [Myungjoo Kang](https://www.ncia.snu.ac.kr/general-5-1).

 I am interested in theoretical machine learning, with a focus on the expressive power of neural networks, the geometry of loss surfaces, and training dynamics.
 My research interests also extend to practical applications, including low-level vision models, privacy-preserving models, and math-solving models.